laedanthehuman/finkers-connect-chanllenge-vue/README.md

   1. Health Plan information

 ## Instructions for the waiting list
-* On the folder static_data you will find a json with an array of schedules events for this challenge
+* On schedules.json file you will find a json with an array of schedules events for this challenge
 * The project must have a simple view that let the user create a new pacient or get a existing one on the waitling list
 * For the waiting list the user must see schedules that are free and choose one.